-- "Qualifying CDE" means CDE which may be renounced by a Resource Company under the Tax Act as CEE, but which excludes any CDE deemed to qualify as CEE of a Resource Company under subsection 66.1(9) of the Tax Act. - "Québec Class Available Funds" means the Class A Québec Class Available Funds and/or the Class F Québec Class Available Funds, as applicable. - "Québec Class Limited Partners" means holders of Québec Class Units. - "Québec Class Portfolios" means the Class A Québec Class Portfolio and/or Class F Québec Class Portfolio as applicable. - "Québec Class Unit" means a Class A Québec Class Unit and/or a Class F Québec Class Unit, and "Québec Class Units" means collectively, the Class A Québec Class Units and the Class F Québec Class Units. - "Québec Portfolio Net Asset Values" means the Québec Portfolio Net Asset Values as calculated under "Calculation of Net Asset Value". - "Québec Tax Act" means the Taxation Act (Québec), as amended from time to time. - "Registrar and Transfer Agent" means the registrar and transfer agent of the Partnership appointed by the General Partner, the initial registrar and transfer agent being Computershare. - "Related Corporation" means a corporation that is related to a Resource Company for the purposes of subsections 251(2) or 251(3) of the Tax Act. - "Resource Company" means a corporation which represents to the Partnership that: - (a) it is a "principal-business corporation" as defined in subsection 66(15) of the Tax Act; and - (b) it intends (either by itself or through a Related Corporation) to incur Eligible Expenditures in Canada. - "Special Warrant" means a special warrant of a Resource Company which entitles the holder to acquire, for payment of no additional consideration, a Flow-Through Share of a listed Resource Company or a unit of securities which includes a Flow-Through Share of a listed Resource Company. - "Subscriber" means a person who subscribes for Units. - "Subscription Agreement" means the subscription agreement to be completed by all subscribers for Units pursuant to the Offering, in the form prescribed by the General Partner. - "Tax Act" means the Income Tax Act (Canada), as amended from time to time. - "Termination Date" means December 31, 2020, unless the Partnership's operations are continued in accordance with the Partnership Agreement. - "TSX" means the Toronto Stock Exchange. - "TSXV" means the TSX Venture Exchange. - "Units" means the National Class Units and the Québec Class Units. - "Valuation Date" means the last Business Day of each week.

-"Warrants" means warrants exercisable to purchase shares or other securities of a Resource Company (which shares or other securities may or may not be Flow-Through Shares).

-"\$" means Canadian dollars.
+"Québec Class Available Funds" means the Class A Québec Class Available Funds and/or the Class F Québec Class Available Funds, as applicable.

+- "Québec Class Limited Partners" means holders of Québec Class Units. - "Québec Class Portfolios" means the Class A Québec Class Portfolio and/or Class F Québec Class Portfolio as applicable. - "Québec Class Unit" means a Class A Québec Class Unit and/or a Class F Québec Class Unit, and "Québec Class Units" means collectively, the Class A Québec Class Units and the Class F Québec Class Units. - "Québec Portfolio Net Asset Values" means the Québec Portfolio Net Asset Values as calculated under "Calculation of Net Asset Value". - "Québec Tax Act" means the Taxation Act (Québec), as amended from time to time. - "Registrar and Transfer Agent" means the registrar and transfer agent of the Partnership appointed by the General Partner, the initial registrar and transfer agent being Computershare. - "Related Corporation" means a corporation that is related to a Resource Company for the purposes of subsections 251(2) or 251(3) of the Tax Act. - "Resource Company" means a corporation which represents to the Partnership that: - (a) it is a "principal-business corporation" as defined in subsection 66(15) of the Tax Act; and - (b) it intends (either by itself or through a Related Corporation) to incur Eligible Expenditures in Canada. - "Special Warrant" means a special warrant of a Resource Company which entitles the holder to acquire, for payment of no additional consideration, a Flow-Through Share of a listed Resource Company or a unit of securities which includes a Flow-Through Share of a listed Resource Company. - "Subscriber" means a person who subscribes for Units. - "Subscription Agreement" means the subscription agreement to be completed by all subscribers for Units pursuant to the Offering, in the form prescribed by the General Partner. - "Tax Act" means the Income Tax Act (Canada), as amended from time to time. - "Termination Date" means June 30, 2022, unless the Partnership's operations are continued in accordance with the Partnership Agreement. - "TSX" means the Toronto Stock Exchange. - "TSXV" means the TSX Venture Exchange. - "Units" means the National Class Units and the Québec Class Units. - "Valuation Date" means the last Business Day of each week. - "Warrants" means warrants exercisable to purchase shares or other securities of a Resource Company (which shares or other securities may or may not be Flow-Through Shares). - "\$" means Canadian dollars.